 Coursework Taken as an NKU Undergraduate

-A 500-level course cannot count toward a graduate degree if the student took that course, or any course cross-listed with it, as an undergraduate at NKU.
+A 500-level course taken at the undergraduate level cannot count toward a graduate degree if the student took that course, or any course cross-listed with it, as an undergraduate at NKU.

-Graduate students who are enrolled in seven hours in the fall and spring terms and five hours during the summer term are considered full-time students.
+Graduate students who are enrolled in six hours in any semester are considered full-time students.
 Full time status for international students is nine hours in the fall and spring terms.

 Students may take up to 12 graduate hours of coursework during each of the fall and spring semesters and nine hours throughout the combined summer terms.
 To enroll in more than 12 credits in fall or spring or more than nine hours in the summer, students should seek the approval of their graduate program director.

-Appeals may related to one of more of the following: grades, graduation requirements, graduate student honor code, etc.
+Appeals may be related to one or more of the following: grades, graduation requirements, graduate student honor code, etc.